 Venice, Italy

 People love to complain about how crowded and overrun Venice is.
 Why wouldn’t it be?
 Venice is incredible.
 There is no city in the world like it, a centuries-old wonderland that is either floating or sinking depending on how you think of it, where walkways and roads have been replaced with canals and vaporetti.
-Sadly, the fact that it is constantly under threat of floods only adds to the fragility and wonder of a city that seems to defy the odds.
+Sadly, the fact that it is constantly under threat of floods only adds to the fragile beauty of a city that seems to defy the odds.
 It’s nothing less than a living, breathing outdoor museum.

-While Venice can definitely get packed to the gills with tourists, there are less crowded times throughout the year when you can visit this marvel, such as winter.
+How to avoid the crowds: While Venice can definitely get packed to the gills with tourists, there are less crowded times throughout the year when you can visit, such as winter.
 Most people remain along the city’s main thoroughfares, but there are plenty of side streets in Venice that are just as lovely as the Grand Canal.
-Go roaming in quieter ’hoods like Santa Croce and San Polo for a break from the masses. —Michelle Baran, travel news editor
+Go roaming in quieter ’hoods like Santa Croce and San Polo for a break from the masses. —Michelle Baran, senior travel news editor

 Sydney Harbour Bridge and Opera House